WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/SS_PublicSupplyWaterUse/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
 - Assign state agency info to columns.
-See *TX_SiteSpecificAmounts Schema Mapping to WaDE_QA.xlsx* for specific details.
+See *TX_SS_PublicSupplyWaterUse Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
-    - *WaterSourceName* = see *0_PreProcessCASiteSpecificData.ipynb* for specific on generation.
+    - *WaterSourceName* = see *0_PreProcessTXSSPublicSupplyWaterUseData.ipynb* for specific on generation.
-    - *WaterSourceNativeID* = see *0_PreProcessCASiteSpecificData.ipynb* for specific on generation.
+    - *WaterSourceNativeID* = see *0_PreProcessTXSSPublicSupplyWaterUseData.ipynb* for specific on generation.
     - *WaterSourceTypeCV* = **Water_Type**.
 - Consolidate output dataframe into water source specific information only by dropping duplicate entries, drop by WaDE specific *WaterSourceName*, *WaterSourceNativeID* & *WaterSourceTypeCV* fields.
 - Assign water source UUID identifier to each (unique) row.